teambit/docs/docs/tutorials/bit-angular-tutorial.md

 3. Decide if the collection is private or public.

 - Public - Components in public collections are visible to everyone.
-- Private - Components in private collection available to invitees only.
+- Private - Components in private collections are available to invitees only.

 ### Install Bit CLI